datanymizer/datanymizer/demo/README.md

 ## Get started

-1. Install `docker` and `docker-compose` to your development environment.
+1. Install `docker` and `docker compose` to your development environment.
 2. Go to `demo` directory:

 ``` shell